dhm2013724/yolov2_xilinx_fpga/hls/README.md

 (I just ran this in vivado HLS 2019.2 in 6th July 2020, but the C Simulation completed after nearly one and half hour; I will optimize the code in the future.)

 This step will use five bin files that generated from software version's step 2&3.(just some weights, bias, and related quantized params)

+above descriptions are related to src_int16.
+I recently tested the accelerator in float32 percision on Zedboard, and code is in src__float32.
+__Target Device:  xc7z020clg484-1__
+__Target clock: 4.00__

+But it can only ran maximun clock in 140MHz, if you dont further optimize this design.
+(Off course, you can decrease some useless bitwidth for some variables, and so on.)